Land stewardship and wild foraging on Vancouver Island, Canada

 -Regarding dietary preferences, we unfortunately cannot not host vegans.
 Due to the nature of what I do, and because we eat what nature provides, this doesn't work for both of us.
 We’re open to accommodating vegetarians and have hosted many.
 Please don't take this personally!
 I do support local-whole-food plant based diets and applaud all who follow their heart in caring for their body/mind/soul however they are called.

--Because we are a family-oriented community with children, all those who stay on our land must be open to providing a criminal record check (or equivalent fitness for working with children documentation) from your country or province of origin (note that although children will be present and interaction inevitable, direct childcare will *not* be part of your work responsibilities during your stay).
+-Because we are a family-oriented space with children, all those who stay on our land must be open to providing a criminal record check (or equivalent fitness for working with children documentation) from your country or province of origin (note that although children will be present and interaction inevitable, direct childcare will *not* be part of your work responsibilities during your stay).

 -Re: smoking, I do occasionally smoke medicinal marijuana blended with other sacred herbs.
 We do not welcome cigarettes, but have designated smoking areas on the land for organic and/or homegrown, self rolled herbs/tobacco.